postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 ### MSI installation options

-Settings can be changed during the installation time for MSI application.
+Settings can be changed during an MSI application installation.

 For example, if your app defines a `MY_OPTION` installation option, you can set a custom value: